tigerabrodi/konoha/README.md

-# Konoha
+# Konoha 🦊

-A way for people to manage their tasks 🗒️
+A simple way for people to search for Anime/Manga characters 🧙‍♂️

 ## Process and Goal 💪